john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 ## Minimum Valuable Prototype

-> Don't waste your time!
-Only focus on core technique research related tasks!
+> Don't waste time!
+Only focus on core technique research task!

 The most important concept here is: Do not waste resource other then the core technique research related tasks!
 We should keep the entire project as simple as possible and only focuses on the core technique research.
 Nothing gonna work if the research doesn't succeed.
 So do not put unnecessary effort or resource on other tasks.
 Focus, and break through the core technique.